Reinventing the shared family music experience with an entirely new all-in-one physical & digital solution, and in turn disrupt an industry.

 • £14 million secured investment in years 1 & 2

-• Music celebrity endorsement: Alesha Dixon, Robbie Williams, Sheryl Crow
+• Music partnerships: Alesha Dixon, Robbie Williams, Sheryl Crow

 What I did